cmbarbour-edu/Fall25-Group10/doc/Nat20 Network SRS.md

 * The system is going to be available only to those who have created and activated an account.

 #### 3.2.3 Reliability
-Specify the factors required to establish the required reliability of the software system at time of delivery.

 #### 3.2.4 Availability
 NFR7: The system is going to be available at all times of the day.
 Maintenance shall be scheduled for low user hours such as 3 A.M EST to reduce the impact that it will have on user experience.

 #### 3.2.5 Compliance
-Specify the requirements derived from existing standards or regulations

 #### 3.2.6 Cost
 NFR8: The expected monetary cost of the project is $0